Lateral ventricles: Structure

-Anterior horns of lateral ventricle
+Anterior horns of the lateral ventricle

 The anterior horn of the lateral ventricle is also known as the frontal horn as it extends into the frontal lobe.
 The anterior horn connects to the third ventricle, via the interventricular foramen.
 This portion of the lateral ventricle impinges on the frontal lobe, passing anteriorly and laterally, with slight inclination inferiorly.
 It is separated from the anterior horn of the other lateral ventricle by a thin neural sheet - septum pellucidum, which thus forms its medial boundary.
 The boundary facing exterior to the ventricle curvature is formed by the corpus callosum - the floor at the limit of the ventricle is the upper surface of the rostrum (the reflected portion of the corpus callosum), while nearer the body of the ventricle, the roof consists of the posterior surface of the genu.
 The remaining boundary - that facing interior to the ventricle curvature - comprises the posterior edge of the caudate nucleus.
 Frontal horn cysts are sometimes found on the frontal horn as a normal variant.